Curious about who else may be dreaming of apples and ketchup?

 What does it for one mama-to-be may not do it for all.

-But one thing that is certain is that pregnancy cravings are most definitely a thing.
+But one certain thing is that pregnancy cravings are most definitely a thing.

 In fact, it’s estimated that up to 90% of mamas-to-be experience a serious desire for specific foods when pregnant.